-- 15. Part 2 specifies the classification structure, remuneration arrangements and performance pay for PEOs. - 16.
-The provisions of this Part remain unchanged from those contained in Part 2 of the previous determination.
+- 18. Part 2 specifies the classification structure, remuneration arrangements and performance pay for PEOs effective from 1 July 2022.
+It implements the general adjustment described in paragraph 9 of this document. - 19.
+The provisions of this Part otherwise remain otherwise unchanged from those contained in Part 2 of the previous determination.